intel/dffml/docs/arch/alice/discussion/0036/reply_0041.md

 Adb uiautomater remote capture.
-Sjow alove how do do something on phone
+Show Alice how do do something on phone